 I’ve gone through a number of sleeping pads over the years.
 While I’ve previously found some comfort in inflatable sleeping pads, I’ve also had some that just didn’t hold air.
 All of a sudden I’d wake up in the middle of the night with a rock jabbing me in the back.
-So, I’ve pretty much started to exclusively use foam pads and today I’m going to share my top picks for the best foam sleeping pads.
+So, today I’m going to share my top picks for the best foam sleeping pads.

 Foam sleeping pads are lightweight, durable, and more affordable than many inflatable or self-inflating pads out there.
 You won’t be worried about them getting punctured or leaking air, they can easily be carried on the outside of your pack without damage, and they also double as nice seats for a little added cushion around camp.